melisandoval/data-app-vue-vuex/README.md

 npm run dev
 ```

-This will start the Vite development server and you should be able to see your Vue 3 application running in your browser at http://localhost:3000.
+This will start the Vite development server, and you should be able to see your Vue 3 application running in your browser at http://localhost:3000.